-Unfavorable scars from surgery can be avoided if the scar is made in the most expert fashion and the wound is closed with the lowest of amount of tension possible.
+Unfavorable scars from surgery can be avoided if the scar is made in the most expert fashion and the wound is closed with the lowest amount of tension possible.
 A prime example of this is an abdominoplasty (tummy tuck) scar.
-The key to having an optimal tummy tuck scar is placing it in the right location and closing it without tension.
+The key to having an optimal tummy tuck scar is placing it in the right location (as low as possible) and closing it in layers such that the skin itself is under the least amount of tension possible.
 Achieving this goal requires that the entire procedure being performed in a skilled manner.
-With over 20 years of experience with scar revision, Dr. Rapaport’s surgical expertise will ensure that your scar is closed in the most expert way possible.
+With over 25 years of experience with scar revision, Dr. Rapaport’s surgical expertise will ensure that your scar is closed in the most expert way possible.

 In adults, scars generally take one full year to mature.
 Therefore, scar revision surgery is usually recommended for scars that are one year or more in age.
 In children, scars frequently take as long as two years to mature.
 Therefore, it is usually appropriate to wait longer before revising scars on children.
 One must also consider the child’s stage of growth when properly strategizing the timing of scar revision.
 One may choose to wait until after a growth spurt before revising a child’s scar, which will clearly be subjected to the tension of that growth spurt.